Back to Blog

 “If you buy things you don’t need, you will soon sell things you need.” – Warren Buffet.

 With the lack of financial literacy in the standard school curriculum across the nation, many are left unprepared for the adult world once they graduate.
-Students find themselves searching Youtube and Google for random goals like “How to Become a Millionaire in 3 Weeks” or “How to own a Lamborghini by 20 years old,” when they could have easily taken the opportunity to complete simple actions to develop a better understanding of finance, adulting, and preparing for the near future.
-Here is what they can do:
+Students find themselves searching Youtube and Google for unrealistic goals like “How to Become a Millionaire in 3 Weeks” or “How to own a Lamborghini by 20 years old".
+Instead, they can take the opportunity to complete simple actions to develop a better understanding of working, banking, and all of the other adulting they'll have to do in the near future.
+Here is how you can prepare now: